Craftjakob/Config-API/README.md

         - getMaxValue() -> gets the maximum value, that is allowed for you config
         - toString() -> gives a String in this format: "minValue ~ maxValue"
 - getComments() -> gets all comments in a List of Strings
-- getComment() -> all comments are seperated by a new line
+- getComment() -> all comments are separated by a new line
 - getPath() -> gets the path, in which the config is + config key
 - getKey() -> gets the Key (Config Name)
     - ```